 In extremely sensitive cases, it takes only a small amount of the allergen to set off an attack, no matter how well you trigger proof your home.
 For that reason, make sure you know how to react to an anaphylaxis and asthma emergency in your home.

 If someone’s symptoms and signs suggest anaphylaxis you should follow their Anaphylaxis Action Plan or take the following steps:

 If someone is showing symptoms of an asthma attack you should follow their Asthma Action Plan or use the following Asthma First Aid Plan:

-Note: If someone is showing signs of a severe asthma attack you should call an ambulance immediately and follow this Asthma First Aid Plan until they arrive.
+Note: If someone is showing signs of a severe asthma attack you should call an ambulance immediately and follow this Asthma First Aid Plan until the paramedics arrive.